simple12360/esp-test-tools-forked/docs/en/development_stage/index.rst

 .. only:: not esp8266 and not esp32 and not esp32s2

-   - :doc:`Bluetooth LE Adaptivity Test <rf_test_items/ble_adaptivity_test>` ensures that the device operates in a frequency-hopping manner and when the power spectral density (PSD) of the Bluetooth LE signal is greater than 10 dBm/MHz, it meets certain parameter requirements to avoid interference with other wireless devices.
+   - :doc:`Bluetooth LE Adaptivity Test </development_stage/rf_test_items/ble_adaptivity_test>` ensures the device meets performance criteria during frequency hopping, particularly when the Power Spectral Density (PSD) of the Bluetooth LE signal exceeds 10 dBm/MHz, avoiding interference with other wireless devices.

 .. only:: esp32c6 or esp32h2